nyCloud/stack_edit_notes/Deep Learning/Study Notes - MxNet.md

 ```

 __Drop Out__
 In 2014, Srivastava et al.  proposed to inject noise into each layer of the network before calculating the subsequent layer during training.
 They realized that when training deep network with many layers, enforcing smoothness just on the input-output mapping misses out on what is happening internally in the network.
-Their proposed idea is called dropout, and it is now a standard technique that is widely used for training neural networks.

 Throughout training, on each iteration, dropout regularization consists simply of zeroing out some fraction (typically 50%) of the nodes in each layer before calculating the subsequent
 layer.